 Cook the broccoli in the boiling water for 4 to 5 minutes, or until tender.
 Strain the broccoli to remove the water, and spread the broccoli over the bottom of the baking dish.

-5 Bake the quiche: Set the baking dish on the baking sheet and place it in the oven.
-Decrease the oven temperature to 350ºF.
+Set the baking dish on the baking sheet and place it in the oven.
+Decrease the oven temperature to 350°F.

-Bake the quiche for 30 minutes, or until the top is golden and the center puffs, but is still slightly wobbly in the center.
+Bake the quiche until the top is golden and the center puffs, but it is still slightly wobbly in the center, 35 to 40 minutes.